Promoting your website: crash course for beginners

-Whether privately or professionally, many people run their own website today – even if it is only a small blog.
-But there are still many small and medium-sized companies whose websites are in their infancy.
-Teaming up your website with online marketing strategies is therefore becoming more and more important.
+Whether privately or professionally – many people run their own website or a small blog these days.
+But for many small and medium-sized businesses, their websites are only in their infancy.
+To extend the reach of a website, online marketing strategies are becoming more and more important.
 If you want to promote your website, you shouldn’t underestimate the effect of SEA, SEO, social media, and other online tools.
 We’ve compiled a compact guide.

 - Using marketing correctly: how to improve your web presence